 Now found throughout the Southwestern US, chaparral actually originated in Argentina several thousand years ago.
 The stems and leaves of the bush are covered with a sticky resin that screens leaves against ultraviolet radiation, reduces water loss, and poisons or repels most herbivores.
-This resin is used in herbal medicine and to protect wood from insects.
+This resin is used in herbalism and to protect wood from insects.
 It received its name "creosote bush" due to the smell that comes from it when it rains.
 Its extremely bitter taste keeps it safe from animals that would otherwise graze upon it.
 It is also regarded as one of the most adaptable desert plants in the world; it was one of the first to grow back in Yucca Flats after the 1962 nuclear bomb tests done there.

-For educational purposes only This information has not been evaluated by the Food and Drug Administration.
+For educational purposes only.
+This information has not been evaluated by the Food and Drug Administration.

 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Organic grain alcohol, chaparral leaf, and distilled water.